maitrihub/Marval-Mania/README.md

 - **Java/Kotlin**: Programming languages used for developing the app.
 - **Statistical Analysis**: Algorithms and models to analyze user data.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-If you have any questions or suggestions, feel free to contact us:
-- **Email**: support@marvelmania.com

 ---

 Thank you for checking out Marvel Mania!
-We hope you enjoy discovering your Marvel superhero match as much as we enjoyed creating this app.
-Excelsior!
+We hope you enjoy discovering your Marvel superhero match as much as we enjoyed creating this app